gregology/gregology.github.io/codex.md

 - Cultural traits exist, cultures do not
 - Verbal purity is not social change
 - Friendship is the best way to overcome bigotry
+- Soldiers generally have more in common with the people they fight then with the leaders that send them to fight
 - Nations give meaning to wars after the fact
 - Armies & governments win & lose in war, civilians & soldiers only lose in war
+- Terrorism is a mental health problem

 ### Beliefs about Science